What are personal injury compensation claims? Everything you need to know

 • You’ll be guided at every stage if litigation becomes necessary

 Before trial, parties may explore mediation, settlement meetings, or early neutral evaluations.
-These often result in quicker, less adversarial outcomes.
+These often result in quicker, fewer conflicts

 Many insurers prefer ADR to avoid litigation costs, and so do claimants who want a timely resolution.